Free, Online Ovulation Tracker

 You can also use an ovulation cycle tracker that will give you results just as reliably, but with a more easily interpreted yes/no.

-The Clearblue ovulation test is probably the best known and most effective for determining if you are close to your ovulation period.
+The Clearblue ovulation test also referred to some as Clearblue ovulation calculator is probably the best known and most effective to know if you're close to your ovulation.
 However, it can be expensive since you will have to repeat the test every 24 to 36 hours in case of a negative result.
+An inexpensive way would be to use our free ovulation calculator with a few clearable tests for accurate results.

 So an ovulation test can be positive without necessarily resulting in pregnancy.
 Similarly, an ovulation test will not always be positive in the case of pregnancy, since once insemination has taken place, the level of LH decreases in the body.